IsaacScript/isaacscript/docs/rules/enum-member-number-separation.md

 If your TypeScript project has a convention to use SHOUTING_SNAKE_CASE style for enum members, then use rule to ensure grammatically-correct enum member names.

+This rule is not part of the `recommended` config because by default, your TypeScript project should use [PascalCase as the naming convention for your enum members](https://www.typescriptlang.org/docs/handbook/enums.html).

 ## Rule Details

 ```ts